OddersLab/OhShapeEditor/Readme.md

 - [OhShape Instagram]

 ## 🔧 Release notes
+### 1.0.4
+- Fix Paste Command when the walls overflow the length of the song
+- New Commands to move across the song.
+Right/Left arrows or A/D keys
+- Mirror the selected walls with ctrl + m
+- Paste the walls copied as mirrored with ctrl + b

 ### 1.0.3
 - Added beginner mode
 - Changing difficulty will change the speed of the song